AceAtDev/JG-Engine/README.md

-# JG-Engine
+#  Welcome to JG-Freamwork!

-JG Engine is a java beased engine to create text-based games that will be playable in the code editer console
+JG freamwork is a java beased engine to create text-based games that will be playable in the code editer console